Major: Business & Economics

 Current Location: Nashville, TN

-1. Did you visit the Career Development Center?
+1. Did you visit the Center for Vocation and Career?
 If so, about how often and how did they help you?

-The first time I visited the Career Development Center was the fall of my junior year, when I decided that I wanted to spend my junior year spring semester abroad.
+The first time I visited the Center for Vocation and Career was the fall of my junior year, when I decided that I wanted to spend my junior year spring semester abroad.
 They helped me understand what programs were out there and then walked me through the process of enrolling in a study abroad program.
-When I returned from studying abroad I used the Career Development Center Services quite often.
+When I returned from studying abroad I used the Center for Vocation and Career Services quite often.
 The Center helped clean up my resume, hosted mock interviews that I was able to attend, and kept me in the loop when companies would be on campus for interviews.